 go ahead and execute them using the command

 Unit tests check individual functions in the smart contract.
 They are written in the

-same language than the smart contract.
-If your contract is in Rust you will find the tests at the bottom of
+same language as the smart contract.
+If your contract is in Rust, you will find the tests at the bottom of

 - 🦀 Rust

-In this way, integration tests simulate interactions from users in a realistic scenario.
+In this way, integration tests simulate user interactions in a realistic scenario.

 You will find the integration tests for

-If you have any questions, do not hesitate in joining us on Discord.
+If you have any questions, do not hesitate to join us on Discord.
 We regularly host Office Hours, in which you can join our voice channel and ask questions.